 John Osborne on How’s That for Telling ‘Em, Fat Lady?

 “This is not only the funniest book ever written about the American theatre, but a biliously accurate memoir of the inescapable beastliness of modern life.
-It splutters with instantly comic characters like snooty hotel clerks, vile shop assistants, subversive electricians, as well as Yankee theatre grotesques.
+It splutters with instantly comic characters like snooty hotel clerks, vile shop assistants, purchase xanax online subversive electricians, as well as Yankee theatre grotesques.
 Richest of all these is the self-portrait of the author, whose bellicose melancholy and fortitude is so ripe and raw.
 For those who dread grease-paint anecdotalism, don’t be put off.
 It’s a terrific comic adventure, terrifically told with exquisite ill-temper.”

 John Osborne, Spectator